This Award recognizes and honors early career faculty for outstanding and innovative teaching.

 - contributions to peer discussion of teaching and learning and/or class design through publications, presentations, Web-based resources, etc.

-- Curriculum vitae (including a section on professional development activities)
+- Curriculum vitae including a list of courses taught and a section on professional development activities

 - Syllabi from the nominee’s courses providing evidence of a focus on student learning and engagement and curricular and instructional innovations